johnjw2007/NearMe/README.md

         <hr size="3" color="red">
         <p alin="justify">
             <font face="Georgia" size="5">
                 Kanchipuram, also known as Kanchi, is an ancient city in southern India's Tamil Nadu state.
-Considered a holy pilgrimage site by Hindus, it is home to many temples.
+Hindus consider it a holy pilgrimage site, it is home to many temples.
 The 8th-century Kailasanathar Temple, dedicated to Lord Shiva, is a vast complex with intricate sandstone carvings.
 Ulagalanda Perumal Temple houses a huge statue of Lord Vishnu.
 A mango tree in the Ekambareswarar Temple courtyard is thought to be sacred.
             </font>
         </p>
     </body>